How to use the TRIPSpeed Shape tab and controls

 Stop adjusting if:

-- the chart already looks believable
+- the chart already tracks the observed baseline closely enough

 - the score and coverage are already strong